Theory of Lightning Protection

 - The air around a lightning strike is heated up to 20,000 degrees C causing thunder.

 - Lightning strikes to the ground can produce 100 million volts.

-- Peak current for lightning strikes are typically around 30kA.
+- The Peak current for lightning strikes is typically around 30kA.

 Types of Lightning Current Waves